sbeam-dev/SbeamRSS/README.md

 In early development state.

 Notice: We develop the app in our free time.
-Updates can be slow, but as we daily drive the app, we will keep it usable.
+Updates can be slow, but as we daily drive the app, we will keep it alive.

 [Documentation](https://github.com/sbeam-dev/SbeamRSS/wiki/)